-During winter in temperate climates you will not need to water your rose until the following spring as your rose will not be actively growing and the soil is naturally more moist in winter.
+During winter in temperate climates, you will not need to water your rose until the following spring as your rose will not be actively growing and the soil is naturally more moist in winter.

-In dry climates you can water your rose once a month during the winter and resume the normal once per week watering schedule when the weather begins to warm up in the spring and the first leaves start to emerge.
+In dry climates, you can water your rose once a month during the winter and resume the normal once-per-week watering schedule when the weather begins to warm up in the spring and the first leaves start to emerge.

-This advice relies on having planted your rose in soil that has been amended with lots of organic matter as this will hold moisture which allows the roots to draw upon it as and when its needed whilst also providing good drainage so that water is not pooling around the roots for extended periods and causing rot.
+This advice relies on having planted your rose in soil that has been amended with lots of organic matter as this will hold moisture which allows the roots to draw upon it as and when needed whilst also providing good drainage so that water is not pooling around the roots for extended periods and causing rot.

-Regosa roses are the hardiest and most drought resistant rose species and therefore best suited for your garden if you live in a dry or windy climate.
+Regosa roses are the hardiest and most drought-resistant rose species and therefore best suited for your garden if you live in a dry or windy climate.

 Whatever you do, don’t make these mistakes…

 - Do not water your rose little and often throughout the week.
-If you only use enough water to soak the first inch or two of soil then you will encourage the roots to grow near the surface rather then establish deep down into the soil which will make your rose less stable in windy conditions.
+If you only use enough water to soak the first inch or two of soil then you will encourage the roots to grow near the surface rather than establish deep down into the soil which will make your rose less stable in windy conditions.

-- Do not over water your rose.
+- Do not overwater your rose.
 If you water your rose too frequently (several times per week) with lots of water then the ground can become too wet and the roots of your rose will begin to rot.

-Soaking your roses once per week, encourages the roots to grow deep, further increasing the roses resistance to drought as they can tap into moisture supplies deep in the soil.
+Soaking your roses once per week encourages the roots to grow deep, further increasing the rose’s resistance to drought as they can tap into moisture supplies deep in the soil.

-How to Tell if your Rose Needs Watering
+How to Tell if Your Rose Needs Watering

 Place your finger into the soil surrounding the rose as deep as you can.

-- If the soil feels slightly dry to a fingers depth and you can only slightly detect some moisture then this is the perfect time to water your rose.
+- If the soil feels slightly dry to a finger’s depth and you can only slightly detect some moisture then this is the perfect time to water your rose.